TAPevents/tap-i18n/README.md

 **TAPi18n.getLanguages() (Anywhere)**

-Returns an object with all the languages the project or one of the packages it uses are translated to.
+Returns an object with all the supported languages and their names.

+A language is considred supported if it is in the supported_languages array of the project-tap.i18n json.
+If supported_languages is null or not defined in project-tap.i18n we consider all the languages we find *.i18n.json files to as supported.

 The returned object is in the following format: